Geospatial Solutions

 - Geo-located immersive panoramic images

-- GIS data capture, extraction and maintenance
+- GIS data capture, extraction, & maintenance

-- Road and telecommunication asset inventories
+- Road & telecommunication asset inventories

 Why Choose Trimble for Mobile Mapping?

-Trimble's state-of-the-art mobile mapping solutions provide users with everything they need to successfully implement this technology.
 Other benefits of selecting Trimble for mobile mapping include:

-- Self-auto calibration reduces maintenance.
+- Self-auto calibration reduces maintenance

-- Equipment is serviced at a North American Service Center, eliminating the need to ship equipment overseas.
+- Equipment is serviced at a North American Service Center, eliminating the need to ship equipment overseas

-- Relatively low cost warranty, support and maintenance bundles compared to other high-end brands.
+- Relatively low-cost warranty, support, and maintenance bundles compared to other high-end brands

-- Applanix's AP60 IMU (Inertial Measurement Unit) comes standard on the MX9 and is an option with the MX50.
+- Applanix's AP60 IMU (Inertial Measurement Unit) comes standard on the MX9 and is an option with the MX50

-- System weight and components that yield simple, quick and easy installation.
+- System weight and components that yield simple, quick, and easy installation

 - Common software workflow across the Trimble MX series.